openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

 - [Inference Engine Developer Guide](../IE_DG/Deep_Learning_Inference_Engine_DevGuide.md).
 - For more information on Sample Applications, see the [Inference Engine Samples Overview](../IE_DG/Samples_Overview.md).
 - For information on a set of pre-trained models, see the [Overview of OpenVINO™ Toolkit Pre-Trained Models](@ref omz_models_intel_index)
-- For information on Inference Engine Tutorials, see the [Inference Tutorials](https://github.com/intel-iot-devkit/inference-tutorials-generic)
 - For IoT Libraries and Code Samples see the [Intel® IoT Developer Kit](https://github.com/intel-iot-devkit).

 To learn more about converting models, go to: